 self-preservation shows itself.

-Despite this, he ends with hope:
+Despite this, he ends his poem on a hopeful note:

 And yet we kept the belief going